clee010922/8BallPool/README.md

 5/22/19: Chong kept working on the experiment class and the dragging/shooting of the ball.
 In class, the dragging worked but the ball was moving in a wrong direction.
 Also, the shapes were leaving traces when they were moving.
 Looking to fix that.
 At home, Chong fixed the dragging/shooting of the ball.
 The ball moves correctly and according to how long the mouse drag was, the ball moves at different speeds.

 5/23/19: Brandon continued working on placing the walls and placing the walls at a diagonal that connects with the holes.
 All the walls are finished for easy x and y detection but might adjust placements later to make it look better.
+Chong continued to work on the experiment folder and successfully changed every code regarding movement and location with PVector, which will make our lives easier when calculating collisions.